 Cold coffee does not have to be boring.
 A small drop of vanilla extract softens and sweetens the drink.
 Cocoa powder or melted chocolate brings richness, and cinnamon adds warmth (without added heat).
 Caramel, hazelnut, almond and butterscotch are also easy mixers.
 Even a spoonful of ice cream will transform the drink completely.
 Smoothies work the same way, with a strong base flavour, creamy binder, and balance.
 Banana-coffee smoothies, coffee-protein smoothies, and cocoa-oats smoothies use this same methodology.

-Smoothies elevate the cold coffee concept into a richer and more nutritious option.
+Smoothies elevate the homemade cold coffee concept into a richer and more nutritious option.
 Instead of using milk and coffee as the only base, you get to expand out with platanos, oats, nut butters, yoghurt, or dates.
 The blending process is the same: soften the base, balance taste, and stay cold.
 The principle of science is easy—thicker liquids require thicker movement, so blending is the best method here.
 Smoothies also maintain flavour secretion for longer because the ingredients bind naturally, giving you a drink to sip on slowly without everything separating.